 TX: The primary tumor cannot be evaluated.

-T0: There is no tumor.
+T0 (T zero): There is no tumor.

-T1b: The tumor has grown into the subepithelial connective tissue.
-The tumor has grown into blood or lymph vessels, and/or the tumor grading is G3 or higher.
+T1b: The tumor has grown into blood vessels, lymph vessels, and/or nerves and is high grade (G3).

-If the doctor evaluates the lymph nodes before the biopsy or surgery, based on a physical examination and/or other tests, the letter “c” (for “clinical” staging) is placed in front of the N. If the doctor evaluates the lymph nodes after a biopsy or surgical removal of the lymph nodes, which is more accurate, the letter “p” (for “pathologic” staging) is placed in front of the N. The information below describes the pathologic staging.
+If the doctor evaluates the lymph nodes before the biopsy or surgery, based on a physical examination and/or other tests, the letter “c”, for “clinical” staging, is placed in front of the N. If the doctor evaluates the lymph nodes after a biopsy or surgical removal of the lymph nodes, which is more accurate, the letter “p”, for “pathologic” staging, is placed in front of the N. The information below describes the pathologic staging.

 pNX: The regional lymph nodes cannot be evaluated.